olehsekirkin/olehsekirkin/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Oleh Sekirkin
 =====================================================================================================================================

 I am a self-taught programmer with a background in Business and Finance.
 I find myself increasingly passionate about programming with each step I take into this world.
-My journey began with Python and GitHub and I plan to explore and learn new languages as I continue to enhance my skills.
+My journey began with Python and Git and I plan to explore and learn new languages as I continue to enhance my skills.

 *   🌍  Based in Philadelphia (Go Eagles!)
 *   ✉️  You can contact me at [olehusofa@hotmail.com](mailto:olehusofa@hotmail.com) or any other link on my profile